databricks/diviner/README.rst

 * There is no guarantee of seasonal, trend, or residual homogeneity in each series.
 * Varying levels of aggregation may be called for to solve different use cases.

-The primary aspect that Diviner solves is allowing for managing of the execution of many discrete series with a high-level API and metadata management approach that relieves the operational burden of managing hundreds (or thousands) of individual models.
+The primary problem that Diviner solves is managing the execution of many discrete time-series modeling tasks.
+Diviner provides a high-level API and metadata management approach that relieves the operational burden of managing hundreds or thousands of individual models.

-If a project needs to provide forecasts for many entities utilizing common open source libraries, Diviner will provide a simpler solution to build these projects than having to write an infrastructure framework to handle individual model instances.

 Grouped Modeling Wrappers
 -------------------------